hebrides/intern-training/README-Design.md

 ### 1. Project Generator

-Using the design and mockup program Figma, and the project generator linked below, complete a *Branding design, a Marketing design, & a UX / Product design*:
+Using the design and mockup program Figma, and the project generator linked below, complete a *Branding, Marketing, and UX / Product* design:

 https://sharpen.design/